 2023 drone events you missed

 These events already happened!
-But, we’ll leave them here to give you some FOMO if you didn’t attend them.
+But, I’ll leave them here to give you some FOMO if you didn’t attend them.
 Eek, sorry!

 Premier of the Disneyland Paris Marvel Drone Show: Jan.
 28, 2023

 An epic, Marvel-themed drone light show is coming to the Walt Disney Studios theme park in Paris to celebrate the park’s 30th anniversary.

 500 drones will form a series of lighting sequences themed to the powers of heroic Super Heroes such as Captain America, Captain Marvel, Scarlet Witch and, for the first time at Disneyland Paris, Shang-Chi.
 It’s all set to a soundtrack recorded by a symphony orchestra of 70 musicians recorded at Abbey Road Studios in London, and incorporates not just drones but projections on the Tower of Terror.

 Even if you don’t make it for opening night on Jan.
 28, 2023, you have some time.
 The show is scheduled to run at least through May 8, 2023.